 Will the event still go ahead in bad weather?

 In the event of severe weather some events may have to be postponed or cancelled – please look out for updates on the night via our social media pages.
-We advise visitors to wear appropriate clothing and footwear for outdoor events and prepare for all weathers.

 If you’ve got a question that you can’t find the answer to, please email us at